ton-community/ton-docs/docs/develop/howto/faq.md

 ### Are there any special accounts (e.g. accounts owned by the network) that have different rules or methods from the rest?

-There is a special blockchain inside a TON called masterchain.
+There is a special master blockchain inside a TON called Masterchain.
 It consists of network-wide contracts with network configuration, validator-related contracts, etc:

 :::info
 Read more about masterchain, workchains and shardchains in TON Blockchain overview article: [Blockchain of Blockchains](/learn/overviews/ton-blockchain).